monsoonmaelstrom/book2/book2.md

 ----

 Iverson shows up that night in the gym while Amelia and I are sparring.
 Of course he does.
-It’s good though because I was thinking he might.
+It’s good though, because I was thinking he might.
 Glad to see I was right.
 I believe I might be beginning to understand how he thinks.

 He didn’t drag Liam with him tonight, which also doesn’t surprise me.